Gethe/wow-ui-source/Patchnotes.markdown

 as though the shaman has spell power equal to 55% of attack power.
 Enhancement shaman spells no longer benefit from spell power from other sources.

+      * Maelstrom Weapon can now also proc from fully absorbed melee attacks.

     * Restoration

       * Ancestral Healing now also causes the shaman's heals to increase the